The 30 Best Heist Movies Of All Time

 There are similarities between "The Town" and "Thief," but the former doesn't have the stoicism or the cynical edge of Mann's film.
 What it does have is a great sense of urgency and a palpable feeling of desperation and claustrophobia.
 Caan's safecracker was an outsider, while Doug is thoroughly embedded in the local criminal culture.
 However much he might want to leave this life behind, he has roots in Boston; there's even an FBI agent (Jon Hamm) intent on putting him behind bars.

 Like the heists themselves, "The Town" unfolds with an impressive, brutal efficiency, sketching out character backstories quickly and concisely.
 Jeremy Renner gives a career-best performance as Doug's volatile second-in-command.
 He's quick-tempered and a little unhinged, but Renner brings a warmth and pathos to the character.
-The scenes of the gang undertaking their heists with surgical precision are thrilling, and the editing is frenetic but clean; you never lose track of what's going on, even when all hell breaks loose.
+The scenes of the gang undertaking their heists with surgical precision are thrilling, and the editing is frenetic but clean; you never lose track of what's going on, even when all chaos breaks loose.
 There's a muscular dynamism to these set pieces, with each robbery getting a distinct look thanks to the creative disguises the gang wears.
 It all builds to a nail-biting finale and the group's most ambitious score yet: robbing Fenway Park, "the cathedral of Boston."

 20. Ocean's Eleven